-- Podcast: Five negotiation tips for cutting SAP maintenance contract
+- Podcast: Five negotiation tips for cutting SAP maintenance contract costs

 Customers who purchased software after early 2008 and paid the higher Enterprise Support maintenance and support fees can move to Standard Support when their current maintenance and support contracts end.
 In this podcast, Ray Wang, a partner with Altimeter Group, shares five tips for negotiating better maintenance contracts, and discusses the types of deals SAP customers are getting and why some are opting for third-party maintenance.

-- SAP customers should push for added value from Enterprise Support, report
+- SAP customers should push for added value from Enterprise Support, report says

 Customers were opposed to the increased SAP maintenance fees that came with SAP Enterprise Support, but the offering came with its share of advantages.
 Find out why customers were advised to push for added value in SAP Enterprise Support.